EsmaeelNabil/App-State/README.md

 **Network and Activity State Providers**

 - Network State      : get the current state from anywhere without ~~Context~~  using a global variable `appHasNetwork`.
-- Activity Provider  : get the current Actvivty with a global variable `currentActivity`
+- Activity Provider  : get the current Activity with a global variable `currentActivity`

 ## Including in your project
 [![](https://jitpack.io/v/EsmaeelNabil/App-State.svg)](https://jitpack.io/#EsmaeelNabil/App-State)